 If any one of these stages is compromised, a variety of issues will arise and the whole supply chain will be in jeopardy.
 Let’s look at some of the issues that food supply chain managers need to deal with, and how they can be fixed.

-Common Food Supply Chain Issues
+Fixing Top 5 Food Supply Chain Challenges

-Below are five specific food supply chain problems that we often come across and tips on how to solve them
+Below are five specific food supply chain problems that we often come across and tips on how to solve them.

 1. Lack of traceability

 Traceability, or the ability to track the food product through all stages of the supply chain, is now more of a demand rather than a request among many consumers today.
 Many consumers now want to know where all products and their ingredients, even the trace ones, come from.Sharing information from each and every step of the food supply chain enhances food safety, strengthens brand integrity, and increases customer loyalty. - Jad Asaad @horeca_trade Click To Tweet